-Using the 40-Amp Lite Pro Switch-mode BEC Brushless Controller
+Using the 80-Amp Pro Switch-mode BEC Brushless Controller

 This controller is very simple to use, and for safety, will not arm the motor until the throttle stick has been held in the Idle/Off position for more than 1 second.
 The controller will indicate the soft cutoff voltage setting every time you plug the battery in by first emitting a low, long tone, to indicate startup.
 Depending on the selected cutoff voltage (default is 74%), you will then hear the respective number of medium length mid tones to indicate the cell count or a musical tone for the 74% cutoff, helping you to confirm the setting before every flight.
 Proper air cooling is required during flights so the ESC should be place in an area where air flows over the controller.
+We recommend you change your cutoff voltage to match the cell count of your battery.